 This year, we have invited the American violinist, Joshua Bell, to play the violin solos from the Butterfly Lovers Concerto in August with the Singapore Chinese Orchestra.
 Sony Classical Records will record the performance.

-We will open the season with two very famous classics: Dream of the Red Chamber, with featured vocalists, and a selection from Romance of Three Kingdoms.
+We opened the season with two very famous classics: Dream of the Red Chamber, with featured vocalists, and The Battle of the Red Cliff from Romance of Three Kingdoms.
 To end the season, we are going to do a program of folk songs from Eternal Blossoming of the Red Flowers.

 My vision for the SCO, first of all, is for it to be an orchestra for all Singaporeans –that is why we created the Nanyang Repertoire Program, which reflects our music here in Singapore.